 Changes in bowel habits, including severe constipation and/or stools that are narrower than usual

 Unexplained or unintended weight loss

-These symptoms aren’t always indicators of colorectal cancer.
-Many of these symptoms are common, Stoffel says, and can be caused by other conditions.
+These symptoms aren’t necessarily indicators of colorectal cancer and can be caused by other conditions.